mido/mido/README.rst

 Known Bugs
 -----------

-  - in interactive mode, this happens (but only in interactive mode):
+  - in interactive mode, this happens (but only in interactive mode) (edit: this is because the input is still bound to _):

 .. code:: python